nikitabobko/AeroSpace/README.md

     AeroSpace will either find another way (such as [emulation of workspaces](https://nikitabobko.github.io/AeroSpace/guide#emulation-of-virtual-workspaces)) or will not implement this feature at all (window transparency and window shadowing are not _practical_ features)

 **Non Values**
 - Play nicely with existing macOS features.
-If limitations are imposed then AeroSpace won't play nicely with existing macOS features
-  - E.g. AeroSpace doesn't acknowledge the existence of macOS Spaces, and it uses [emulation of its own workspaces](https://nikitabobko.github.io/AeroSpace/guide#emulation-of-virtual-workspaces)
+  If limitations are imposed then AeroSpace won't play nicely with existing macOS features (For example, AeroSpace doesn't acknowledge the existence of macOS Spaces, and it uses [emulation of its own workspaces](https://nikitabobko.github.io/AeroSpace/guide#emulation-of-virtual-workspaces))

 ## Tip of the day